Shyla27/Assemble/README.md

-### Hero Squad
+### HEROES ASSEMBLE
 Hero Squad App allows you to to recruit well-balanced team of superheroes.Each hero can only be assigned to one squad at a time.

  ### Author
- Shyla Bernice
+ ### Shyla Bernice ###

 ### About
 HeroSquad is an application that helps you recruit new heroes to different squads.you can create a squade of your own or use other squads.

 ### Set it up

-Step 1:
-Go to github and search for my username :Shyla27 and clone the repo using  this  link:https://github.com/Shyla27/Hero-Squad.git.
- Step 2:
+* To run the application, first install the java development kit from `https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html`
+* Next clone the project using `$ git clone https://github.com/Shyla27/Encrypt_It.git` to your preferred folder.

- Open the project with Intellij or any text editor in my case i was using Visual Studio.
+* Open the project with Intellij or any text editor

-Step 3:
-On your terminal type gradle run in order to run the app from your local machine.
+* On your terminal type `gradle run` to run the app from your local machine.
- Step 4:
-Open localhost:4567  in your browser;
+* Open `localhost:4567 ` in your browser;
-### How it works
-Assuming you have the app in your computer already,lets begin So you'll need to create a squad or use the squads in the game already once you've done that you'll get to see a list of all squads and the number of heroes assigned to each. if you'd like to create a new hero to a specific squad just click on the number and it will redirect you to a new page where you'll now create the hero you want to. basically that's it.
-Have fun

  ### Bugs
+ I had issues with routing and also testing
+ ### CONTACT ME
-no bugs experienced but if you experience any sort of issues don't hesitate to contact me via sheilabernicew@gmail.com
+ If you have any Questions please reach out to me via `sheilabernicew@gmail.com`

   ### Tech used
-Java
+* Java
-Git
+* Git
-Bootstrap and css for styling
+* Gradle
-Spark
+* Spark
-Heroku in deployment
+* Heroku in deployment

-### LICENSE
- MIT License
+## MIT LICENSE

-Copyright (c) [2019][Shyla BERNICE]
+Copyright (c) 2019 Shyla_B

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.